Classical WMHT-FM 89.1 | 88.7

 On your radio dial at WMHT-FM 89.1 in New York's Capital Region and 88.7 in the Poughkeepsie area, our station helps keep the arts thriving in our community by making wonderful classical music accessible to all through programs, live concert presentations and the talents of local and nationally-recognized hosts.

-Sundays at 6pm9.1 CMS @ SPAC presentation from August 20, 2019.
-It’s a program called Technical Brilliance with music of Mozart, Saint-Saens, and Dvorak.
+2.16 Chamber Music Society of Lincoln Center presentation from August 11, 2019.
+It’s a program called “Deeply Inspired,” with music by Schubert, Mozart and Mendelssohn.
 Recorded at the SPA Little Theater in Saratoga, New York.

-9.27 Brahms: Piano Trio 2 in C, Op.87.
-Zukerman Trio.
+2.7 Schubert: Symphony 5 in B-flat, D.485.
+Basel Chamber Orchestra; Piotr Anderszewski, conductor.
 Recorded at the Troy Savings Bank Music Hall in Troy, New York.
 (Troy Chromatic Concerts)

 How do I listen to the MP3 stream?

 MP3 is a popular audio format which plays in lots of different audio players, so more people can easily listen to WMHT-FM and WEXT online.
 Real Player will plays the MP3 stream, but you don't have to have Real Player - you can listen with any MP3 player.
 If you use Windows Media Player, click here for the Windows audio stream.
 For most any other player, choose the MP3 stream.

 Having issues using the Sonos Controller for Mac or PC?

 You can use the Sonos Controller for Mac or PC to add a radio station that does not appear in the radio guide.
 You must know the streaming URL, and the station must use the streaming MP3 broadcast format.